box/box-content-preview/README.md

 Overview
 ---------
 The Box Preview library allows developers to preview their Box file(s) in an application.
 The library fetches representations through the Box Content API, chooses the appropriate viewer for the file type and finally renders the preview.
+The library also allows back and forth navigation for previewing of multiple files.

 Browser Support
 ----------------